 Sponsor A Child

-Brigadoon’s It Takes A Village program is an opportunity for a donor to sponsor a child, or multiple children, for their camp stay at Brigadoon.
+Brigadoon’s It Takes A Village program allows a donor to sponsor a child or multiple children for their camp stays at Brigadoon.

-One week of summer camp at Brigadoon costs $1,300.
-This amount includes costs for medical staff, counsellors, medical equipment, nutritious meals, accommodation for both campers and staff, as well as programming material for all of the fun activities our campers take part in.
+One week of summer camp at Brigadoon includes costs to cover medical staff, programmers & counsellors, medical equipment, nutritious meals, accommodation for both campers and staff, as well as programming material for all of the fun activities our campers take part in.

 With your gift, a child will be free to be their true self.
-A child will feel like everyone else for the first time in their life.
+A child will feel like everyone else for the first time.
 An extraordinary child will have a chance to be ordinary.

 Your gift will create a magical feeling for our campers when they discover they have nothing to lose at Brigadoon and everything to gain.
 You will create the opportunity for our campers to sing silly songs around the campfire amongst others who are just like them.
 You will turn a tapping foot and a quiet hum into dancing and singing at mealtime in our dining hall.
-You will empower children to know that they are not defined by their condition.
-Rather, they have the ability to change the world through newly acquired leadership skills, self-confidence and independence.
+You will empower children to know that their condition does not define them.
+Rather, they can change the world through newly acquired leadership skills, self-confidence and independence.